 Eligibility: Applicants that fulfill the general criteria for libraries may apply.
 See the Notice of Funding Opportunity [linked] for special conditions of eligibility for this program.

 Community Anchors (Sparks, Planning, Forum, and Project Grants):

 National Digital Platform and Curating Collections:

-Emily Reynolds, Library Program Officer
+Trevor Owens, PhD, Senior Library Program Officer

 Grant Program Webinars: We conducted two pre-application webinars for prospective applicants to learn more about the program, ask questions, and listen to the questions and comments of other applicants.
 Additionally, we conducted a webinar for applicants to learn more about how to develop an evaluation plan that includes IMLS-level goals and performance measure statements, along with a plan for tracking and measuring success in achieving intended results.
 Recordings of these three webinars are available.